$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Introduction

-Current retrosynthesis analysis is primarily conducted by synthetic and medicinal chemists based on their knowledge and experience, which could be limited or susceptible to human error.
-Consequently, the planned synthetic routes may not be diverse enough to cover novel, economic or green reactions.
+Current retrosynthesis planning is primarily conducted by synthetic and medicinal chemists based on their knowledge and experience.
+It has been long known that there exists substantial disagreement among chemists in assessing synthesisbilty and designing synthesis routes~{\cite{Lajiness2004,Huang2011,Takaoka2003, Kutchukian2012}}.
+In addition, an ever-increasing number of new chemical reactions makes it highly challenging for a chemist to keep up to date.
+Therefore, a data-driven model that predicts synthetic reactions could provide a useful complement to chemist evaluations, and could provide a large pool of potential reactions that the chemists can consider.
 There exist proprietary synthesis reaction databases manually curated from the literature, including Reaxys~\cite{reaxys} and SciFinder~\cite{scifinder}.
 Unfortunately, the high prices of these databases act to limit their accessibility in some academic and small biotech settings.
+Open-sourced synthesis reaction databases such as the Open Reaction Database~\cite{ord} are limited in the reactions they cover (e.g., majorities are United States Patent and Trademark Office (USPTO) public reactions~\cite{uspto}) and their search functionalities (e.g., via SMILES strings).
 Even with the aid of these databases, the development of new reactions and synthetic pathways for the preparation of challenging molecules remains non-trivial.
-In addition, database searches can be time-consuming with low throughput, particularly without extensive domain knowledge to guide the process.
-Recent \emph{in silico} retrosynthesis prediction methods using deep learning~\cite{dai2019,shi2020g2g,sun2021towards,somnath2021learning} have enabled alternative computationally generative processes to accelerate the conventional paradigm.
-These deep-learning methods learn from string-based representations (SMILES) or graph representations of given molecules, and generate possible reactant structures that can be used to synthesize these molecules, leveraging the advancement of natural language processing~\cite{Vaswani2017}, graph neural networks~\cite{kipf2017}, auto-encoders~\cite{kinma2013} and other techniques in deep learning.
-They have demonstrated strong potential to significantly accelerate and advance retrosynthesis analysis.
-In this manuscript, we focus on the one-step retrosynthesis prediction, which predict the possible direct reactants for the synthesis of the target molecules, and act as the foundation of multi-step retrosynthesis analysis~\cite{Segler2018}.
+In addition, database searches can be time-consuming with low throughput, particularly when without extensive domain knowledge to guide the process.
+Recent \emph{in silico} retrosynthesis prediction methods using deep learning ~\cite{Coley2017,Segler2017,dai2019,seidl2021modern,chen2019localretro, Zheng2019,Chen2019,Mao2021,Irwin2022,Tu2021,Kim2021,seo2021gta,sun2021towards,Wan2022,Sacha_2021, yan2020retroxpert,shi2020g2g,somnath2021learning,Wang2021,Tetko_2020,Zhong2022} have enabled alternative computationally generative processes to accelerate the conventional paradigm.
+These deep-learning methods learn from string-based representations (SMILES) or graph representations of given molecules, and generate possible reactant structures that can be used to synthesize these molecules, leveraging the advancement of natural language processing~\cite{Vaswani2017}, graph neural networks~{\cite{kipf2017}}, variational auto-encoders~{\cite{kinma2013}} and other techniques in deep learning.
+They have demonstrated strong potential to substantially accelerate and advance retrosynthesis analysis{~\cite{Venkatasubramanian2022}}.
+In this manuscript, we focus on the one-step retrosynthesis prediction, which predicts the possible direct reactants for the synthesis of the target molecules, and acts as the foundation of multi-step retrosynthesis analysis~{\cite{Segler2018}}.